ansible/ansible-ai-connect-service/README.md

 To provide feedback for operational needs as well as for continuous service improvement.

-## Swagger UI and OpenAPI 3.0 Schema
+## Swagger UI, ReDoc UI and OpenAPI 3.0 Schema

 ### Swagger UI

-Unless the `DEBUG_VALUE` environment value is explicitly set to `False`, Swagger UI is available at http://localhost:8000/api/schema/swagger-ui/ the development environment.
+Unless the `DEBUG_VALUE` environment value is explicitly set to `False`, Swagger UI is available at http://localhost:8000/api/schema/swagger-ui/ in the development environment.
 - **Note:** It is not enabled in the production environment regardless of any settings.